zoojar/r10k_reploy/README.md

 # r10k_deploy

-Welcome to your new module.
-A short overview of the generated parts can be found in the [PDK documentation][1].

-The README template below provides a starting point with details about what information to include in your README.
+Welcome to the `r10k_deploy` module.
+This README provides an overview of the module and serves as a starting point for documenting important information.

 ## Table of Contents